-If it strongly recommended that students do not bring personal game systems (PSP, DS, etc) iPods or iPads to school.
+If it strongly recommended that students do not bring personal game systems (PSP, DS, etc) or iPads to school.
 They may not use them at any time during the school day - not at lunch, recess, or in class.
-Your children are allowed to bring cell phones to school, but the phone must stay turned off in your child's backpack until they exit the school building.
+If they bring them to school they must be turned off, in their backpacks.
 Please speak to your children about these regulations, since they will be expected to abide by them.